The type of cover letter format depends on the situation; keep in mind this is not the same as a cover letter template.

-If you understand an executive recruiter’s role, the process of writing a cover letter will be simplified.
+The process of writing a recruiter-style letter will be easier for you if you understand an executive recruiter’s role.
 Recruiters are hired to fill clients’ employment needs.
-They don’t work, for the job candidates.
+They don’t work for the job candidates.
 When writing the letter, it must clearly state you can be of assistance to one of their clients, not to the agency itself.

 These next five detailed cover letter tips will increase the interviews you secure.